Can a hospital ask for my age before an interview?

 Answer:

-The Age Discrimination in Employment Act of 1967 (ADEA) protects individuals who are 40 years of age or older from employment discrimination based on age.
-Under the ADEA, it is unlawful to discriminate against a person because of his/her age with respect to any term, condition, or privilege of employment, including hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training.
-The ADEA does not specifically prohibit an employer from asking an applicant's age or date of birth.
+The Age Discrimination in Employment Act of 1967 (ADEA) protects individuals aged 40 and older from employment discrimination based on age.
+Under the ADEA, it is illegal to discriminate against someone regarding any employment terms, including hiring and promotions, due to their age.
+While the ADEA does not explicitly prohibit employers from asking for an applicant's age or date of birth, it does protect against discriminatory practices.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.